WGLab/VirTect/README.md

 ## Virus expression count

-After virus detection from the samples, we may need to know that which gene is expressed in specfic virus, we need to do the Virus expression count.
+After virus detection from the samples, we may need to know that which gene/transcript is expressed in specfic virus, we need to do the Virus expression count.
 We need to run the following code to generate the count file.
 We have only viurs annotations for some HPV virus, however, we will work on it provide the annotation file for each of the virus in our virus database.

     python VerTect_count_expression.py --help